 While the program has an emphasis on hand surgery, one attending has completed an additional fellowship in elbow/shoulder surgery.
 The attending surgeons come from both orthopaedic and plastic surgical backgrounds.
 As a result, there is an excellent balance of both bone and soft-tissue problems about the hand/wrist, with a generous free-tissue transfer/microsurgery experience.

 This fellowship is ACGME accredited and participates in the match program.

-- Quarterly Upper Extremity Morbidity and Mortality Conference: During the course of the quarter, all of the medical and surgical complications on the hand surgery service are tracked.
-These are formally presented in a session that is only open to the residency and hand surgery service.
-During this quality assurance conference, complications, as well as techniques for their prevention, are reviewed.
+- Monthly Morbidity and Mortality Conference: Throughout the month, all of the medical and surgical complications within the orthopedic surgery department are tracked.
+These are formally presented in a department wide quality assurance conference.
+During this conference, complications, as well as techniques for their prevention, are reviewed.

 - 1990 - Lawrence Halperin M.D., Orlando Orthopedic Center, 25 W. Crystal Lake St, Ste.
 200, Orlando, FL 32806-4476

 - 1991 - Steven Friedman M.D., Baltimore, MD 21209